franchsli/whatsapp_clone_django/README.md

 ## Improvements

-- Test all statuses features.
-- Optimize the js code (delete all the cloned code.)
-- Optimize filters.py code.
-- Restrict chat views (check if the request method is the correct one if not, raise an error).
-- Test if edit/delete contact and delete chat works in any case.
 - Re think the delete message modal (Delete for everyone or for me logic).
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.